fizzmore/fizzmore.github.io/_posts/2022-11-30-interest_rate.md

 brings—that will bring inflation down over time.
 That’s our plan.

 Also, Powell mentioned that the unemployment is 3.8% in February (lowest since pre-pandemic) and labor market was stronger than expected.
+<br> We just discussed inflation with unemployment rate (one of labor market indexes).
+The monetary policy from Fed by increasing fed rate will have negative impact on business, because it is harder / expensive to burrow money.
+This is referred as slowing down the economy to make the living cost down.
+The by-product of this monetary policy is that there will be increase in unemployment rate.
+However, Powell is expecting is that the current unemployment rate is still very low, so negative impact on slowing down the economy will be manageable.

 It is important look closely on Powell's expectation and the tone of his speech.
 The first rate increase in March sounds like it would just slow down the spending and lower inflation while remain strong economy.